umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 ![After extraction error](images/visualization2.png)

 On a deployment between Umbraco Cloud environments, all the `.uda` files in the `/data/revision` folder will get synced.
-This means that both the Development and the Live environments have two `.uda` files for the Document Type – the only thing that’s different between the two files are the GUID, since they were created in different environments.
+For this project this means that both the Development and the Live environments will have two `.uda` files for the Document Type – the only thing that’s different between the two files are the GUID, since they were created in different environments.

 **NOTE**: This is when you will see an extraction error like the one showed in the beginning of this article.

 The next step, is to decide which of these Document Types is the correct one.
-For this project, it’s decided that the Document Type created on the Live environment (DocType 2) is the correct one.
+For this project, it’s decided that the Document Type created on the Live environment (DocType 1 and document-type__1.uda) is the correct one.

 ![Finding correct uda file](images/visualization3.png)

 In order to figure out which of the two colliding `.uda` files is the file for the Document Type created on the Live environment follow these steps:

-1. Access **Kudu** for the Live environment
+1. Access **Kudu** for the Live environment / the environment where the correct Document Type is
 2. Remove both colliding `.uda` files from the `/data/revision` folder in both `/repository` and `/wwwroot`
 3. In `/wwwroot/data` run this command: `echo > deploy-export`
 4. This will generate a `.uda` file for the Document Type, and this will be the correct one
 5. Run `echo > deploy` in the same folder, to make sure everything is extracting correctly

-You now know which `.uda` file you want, and it’s time to get your environments in sync.
+You now know which `.uda` file you want, and it’s time to get the rest of your environments in sync.

 ![Finding correct uda file](images/visualization4.png)

 We strongly recommend that you resolve this locally since this will ensure that the changes you make are added to your Git history.

 1. Clone down the Development environment – or simply do a pull via Git if you already have a local clone
 2. Run the project locally and verify that you get the same extraction error as on your Cloud environments (HINT: look for a `deploy-failed` marker in your local `/data/revision` folder)
 3. Access the local backoffice
 4. Delete the Document Type from the backoffice
     * If you’ve pulled down a fresh clone of the Development environment, you will need to remove the wrong `.uda` file from the `/data/revision` folder, since you will not be able to see the Document Type in the backoffice because the extraction failed.